Cellular Internet Connection Guide

 2.1 Cellular Internet Connection in ECM Mode

-ECM (Ethernet Control Model) is one of the easiest method for enabling internet connection to your single-board computer such as Raspberry Pi.
-It allows the cellular module to present itself as a standard USB Ethernet device, supported natively by the Linux kernel without requiring additional driver installation.
+ECM (Ethernet Control Model) is one of the simplest methods for enabling a cellular internet connection.
+In this mode, the cellular module presents itself as a standard USB Ethernet device.

 Documentation: Cellular Internet Connection in ECM Mode